 The truth is, human beings are not great at predicting what they want.
 The only way a customer will actually know what’s useful to them, is through actually using the product.

 In traditional software development, you spend months of work building a tool based on assumptions about what your customers want.

 And if you are wrong?
 Your customers reject your product and you lose millions of dollars of project work.

 This waste was all too commonplace before companies started implementing Agile project methodologies.

 What is Agile Project Management?

 Agile is a project management methodology that involves the customer in the development process.
 Rather than have one major software release at the end of six months or longer (which is the case with traditional project management), there are multiple releases every one or two weeks.
-Teams work in sprints to build these releases.
+Teams (often self-organizing teams) work in sprints to build these releases.

 Which Companies follow Agile Project Management?